WispKit/Wisp/README.md

 ### 1. Create a WispCompositionalLayout

 `WispCompositionalLayout` is designed to work almost identically to `UICollectionViewCompositionalLayout`.
-You can use the same APIs you already know — the only difference is that you call them through `.wisp`.
+You can use the same APIs you already know — the only difference is that you call them through `.wisp.make`.

 That means every factory method available on `UICollectionViewCompositionalLayout` (e.g. `init(section:)`, `init(sectionProvider:)`, or `list(using:)`)